LAB02-Research/HASS.Agent/README.md

 ### Error Reporting

 This type of application is quite error prone (fetching data from WMI, systemwide keybindings, etc).
-To manage exceptions, I use the excellent Coderr platform.
+To manage exceptions, I use the excellent <a href="https://coderr.io" target="_blank">Coderr</a> platform.
 However, this does mean that exception info will be sent to their servers.
 This is **disabled** by default.

-If you want to help out, please set EnableCoderrExceptionReporting to **True** in HASS.Agent.exe.config.
+If you want to help out, please set `EnableCoderrExceptionReporting` to `True` in **HASS.Agent.exe.config**.

-If you're experiencing bugs, please set EnableExtendedLogging to **True** in HASS.Agent.exe.config.
+If you're experiencing bugs, please set `EnableExtendedLogging` to `True` in **HASS.Agent.exe.config**.
 Restart HASS.Agent and wait for the bug to occur.
-Afterwards, please attach the relevant logfile from the 'Logs' subfolder in your ticket.
+Afterwards, please attach the relevant logfile from the **Logs** subfolder in your ticket.
+Note that if you only enable this option, nothing will get sent to Coderr.